 This can be as simple as a form that asks new hires about things like hobbies, interests, pets etc. Then, when introducing new hires share these answers with the rest of the team so they can have richer introductions - vs bland "welcome to the team!".

-For example: If in my answers I write that I love Age of Empires and reading about UFO’s while listening to Beedle the Bardcore, it might be something another team member is interested in or comments on.
-Or, it might simply be a conversation point to talk to the new team member, vs. generic “hi”’s and “welcome!” messages.
-Including a place to share things like pictures of pets on this form is also a great way to get more genuine inter-team bonding for new hires and cross-team relationships.
+For example: If I mention in my answers that I love Age of Empires, reading about UFOs, and listening to Beedle the Bardcore, another team member might find this interesting and may then comment on one of these.
+This can then lead to a much richer and meaningful interaction.
+Otherwise, typical intros usually just result in generic “hi”’s and “welcome!” messages.
+Therefore, including a place to share things like pictures of pets on this form is also a great way to get more genuine inter-team bonding for new hires and cross-team relationships.